nicolalovisotto/Fermentation-controller-NO-PID/README.md

 - fermentation chamber ventilation
 - CPU ventilation.

-Working parameters can be activated/deactivated and modified from LCD display.
+Working parameters can be enabled, disabled or modified from LCD display.

 Next steps:
 1) add a function to modify setpoints gap (min or max setpoint elimination?)
 2) interface development to display and modify real time data via Bluetooth and/or web
-3) wiring diagram, specifications and PCB.
+3) wiring diagram.